 React Arrow Function Component

 With the introduction of JavaScript ES6, new coding concepts were introduced to JavaScript and therefore to React.
 For instance, a JavaScript function can be expressed as lambda (arrow function).
-That’s why a Function Component is sometimes called Arrow Function Components (or maybe also Lambda Function Component).
+That’s why a Function Component is sometimes called Arrow Function Component (or maybe also Lambda Function Component).
 Let’s see our refactored React Component with an Arrow Function:

 import React from 'react'; const App = () => { const greeting = 'Hello Function Component!'; return <Headline value=>{greeting}/>;; }; const Headline = ({ value }) => { return <h1>{value}</h1>; }; export default App;